Scouting America

-The Boy Scouts of America (BSA) is one of the nation’s largest and most prominent values-based youth development organizations.
-The BSA provides a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.
+The Scouting America (SA) program is one of the nation’s largest and most prominent values-based youth development organizations.
+SA provides a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.

-For over a century, the BSA has helped build the future leaders of this country by combining educational activities and lifelong values with fun.
-The Boy Scouts of America believes — and, through over a century of experience, knows — that helping youth is a key to building a more conscientious, responsible, and productive society.
+For over a century, the SA has helped build the future leaders of this country by combining educational activities and lifelong values with fun.
+The Scouting America program believes — and, through over a century of experience, knows — that helping youth is a key to building a more conscientious, responsible, and productive society.

 Cub Scout Pack 734

-Pack 734’s Chartered Organization is Cork Methodist Church, located at 4815 W. Sam Allen Road (1/8 mile west of Cork Rd.), and weekly Den Meetings are typically held on Monday evenings in the Church’s meeting rooms.
+Pack 734’s Chartered Organization is Hope Community (formerly Cork Methodist Church), located at 4815 W. Sam Allen Road (1/8 mile west of Cork Rd.), and weekly Den Meetings are typically held on Monday evenings 6:30 PM,in the Church’s meeting rooms.
 Monthly Pack Meetings are typically held on Monday evenings in place of Den meetings.

-Girls in Cubs Scouts is a new option, and not all units have resources to meet the BSA requirements.
-BSA requires girls to be in separate dens from boys, and to have a registered female leader for each grade level with girls registered, but the girl dens can participate with the boy dens in all activities.
-Pack 734 does accept girls.
+Girls in Cubs Scouts are a fairly new option, and not all units have resources to meet the BSA requirements.
+Pack 734 does welcome girls.

 Cub Scout Program

-The BSA Cub Scout program includes kindergarten thru 5th grade boys and girls and their families.
+The Cub Scout program includes kindergarten thru 5th grade boys and girls and their families.
+Cub Scouting is very family friendly; other family members are welcome to virtually all of our events.
 Generally, grade determines program level.
-Cub Scouts are divided by grade level into groups of boys or girls called dens.
+Cub Scouts are divided by grade level into groups of boys and girls called dens.
 The Lion (for kindergarten age children) is a somewhat different program from the older grade programs.
-The Lion and Tiger programs require an adult to participate with the scout in all activities.
+The Lion and Tiger (first grade) programs require an adult to participate with the scout in all activities.

 LIONS: Kindergarten child and adult: a somewhat different program for the older grades